Financial assistance for adaptions and repairs policy

 Decisions made either by the Head of Service and/or Licensing and Regulatory Committee shall be final.

-Any resident of Reigate and Banstead Borough who wishes to apply for assistance in accordance with this Policy should contact the Environmental Health Service:
+Any resident of Reigate & Banstead Borough who wishes to apply for assistance in accordance with this policy should contact the Environmental Health team: